A concept of a para-hydrogen-based cold neutron source for simultaneous high flux and high brightness: Analytic model: infinitely thin para-hydrogen moderator

 \subsection{Brightness calculations for in-plane illumination}

-To calculate the brightness of a \hpara moderator homogeneously illuminated by thermal neutrons, we begin with a simplified model of a staying alone infinitely thin moderator slice cut from the voluminous moderator.
+To calculate the brightness of a para-hydrogen moderator homogeneously illuminated by thermal neutrons, we start with a simplified model of an isolated, infinitely thin moderator slice cut from the voluminous moderator.
 This slice is illuminated by thermal neutrons originating from its perimeter~(as depicted in \figref{fig:slice}).

-Initially, we focus on the case, where each point of the linear thermal neutron source~(represented by red lines in \figref{fig:slice}) emits neutrons isotropically within the $xy$-plane and calculate the cold neutron brightness in the $z$-direction under the assumption that already a single collision with a hydrogen molecule is sufficient for slowing down thermal neutrons to cold neutron energies.
+Initially, we focus on the case where each point of the linear thermal neutron source~(represented by red arrows in \figref{fig:slice}) emits neutrons isotropically within the $xy$-plane.
+We calculate the cold neutron brightness in the $z$-direction under the assumption that already a single collision with a hydrogen molecule is sufficient to slow down thermal neutrons to cold neutron energies.
 The validity of this assumption will be verified later in \secref{sec:4:1}, where we analyse the energy losses of neutrons through multiple collisions within the moderator.

+First, we consider a para-hydrogen moderator illuminated by thermal neutrons from one side, so that the side wall can be regarded as an isotropic neutron source and investigate where and how cold neutrons are produced.
+For this reason we examine the near-the-surface layer of thickness $x$~(\figref{fig:2}).
+Thermal neutrons are propagating over path $s$, that length depends on both the layer thickness $x$ and the emission angle $\theta$ as $s = x/cos(\theta)$.

 If a source element $dh$ emits neutrons within an angular range $d\theta$, then the beam’s intensity can be expressed as follows: